-With respect to the potential use of razuprotafib for the treatment of ARDS associated with COVID-19, we have not conducted clinical development of this product candidate for such indication.
+With respect to the potential use of razuprotafib for the treatment of ARDS associated with COVID-19, clinical development remains in the early stages.
 As a result, while we believe razuprotafib may have a favorable tolerability profile in this patient population, there can be no assurance that we will not observe the incidence of adverse events or serious adverse events upon further development of razuprotafib.
 For example, the incidence of adverse events and serious adverse events may be magnified in this patient population due to the critical and often life-threatening nature of the underlying disease.